-Through miles of lush tangled swampland, swaying rows of towering pines, and a smattering of small backwoods North Florida towns, you’ll find 3 beautiful natural freshwater springs.
+Through miles of lush tangled swampland, swaying rows of towering pines, and a smattering of small backwoods Northwest Florida towns, you’ll find 3 beautiful natural freshwater springs.

 These cool, crisp swimming holes, known mostly to locals, are as beautiful as they are fun!